Communication is in the essence of humanity.

 How has communication changed through the development of technology?

 In this programme, students explore the development of communications technology in the Navy.
-Students become Sigs and Sparkers (Navy Communicators) and experiment with different methods of communication such as Morse code, signal flags, semaphore and radio.
-They try their hands at deciphering and writing code.
+Students become Sigs and Sparkers (Navy Communicators) and experiment with different methods of communication such as Morse code, phonetic alphabet, signal flags, semaphore and radio.
+They try their hands at deciphering and writing codes.

 Students will demonstrate knowledge and understandings of: